DoctorFuchs/kiosk/README.md

 ```

 Then download the community edition of MySQL and start MySQL.
-Now you need to change the config file. (much fun, because of the config is so beautiful :D)
+Now you need to change the config file. (much fun, because the config is so beautiful :D)
 (/backend/config.py)

 ## run